 “Shaping Femininity provides fascinating insight into female foundation garments in early modern England – their makers and wearers, their materiality and their meanings.
 With a richly evocative contextual background that takes in a wide range of texts, images, garments and objects, Bendall deftly shows how female bodies were a site of agency and contest, power and beauty.
 A powerful voice of the role of experiential learning, Bendall charts her own reconstructions of garments.
 The vital importance of making and experience is at the heart of this book, which insists that we take foundation garments – and the women who wore them – seriously.” – Erin Griffey, University of Auckland, New Zealand

-Europe and rest of the world: Available for pre-order on Amazon and all good online book retailers such as Book Depository.
+Europe and rest of the world: Available on Amazon and all good online book retailers such as Book Depository.

 The book launch for Shaping Femininity was held 4 November 2021.
 Hosted by the Sartorial Society.

 Discussants: Hilary Davidson and Erin Griffey